AI SEO Statistics: Health Wellness Store (2026-07 edition)

 What these 15 Health Wellness Store questions cover.

-The 15 questions behind every percentage on this page were drawn from real health wellness store (fitness services; buyer hiring decisions for this specific service) buyer journeys.
-Each was put to all 3 models once, with identical wording, so the rates above describe how the assistants handled this exact health wellness store question set — not a general prior or a hand-picked subset.
+The 15 questions behind every percentage on this page form a frozen health wellness store (fitness services; buyer hiring decisions for this specific service) buyer-intent benchmark.
+Each was put to all 3 models once, with identical wording, so the rates above describe how the assistants handled this exact health wellness store question set rather than a general prior or a hand-picked subset.
 The full list is shown earlier on this page; the coded percentages are what those specific questions produced.

 How to read this